Feed-In Tariffs (FIT) and Smart Export Guarantee (SEG) Explained

 It entitled those with eligible renewable and low-carbon electricity technology installations to receive payments from their licensed electricity supplier for the production of excess green energy.

-The FiT scheme closed on 1 April 2019 and was replaced by the Smart Export Guarantee (SEG) scheme on 1 January 2020.
+The FiT scheme closed and replaced by the Smart Export Guarantee (SEG) scheme.
 Despite no longer running, the type of tariff that earns you money from feeding energy back into the grid is still referred to as a feed-in tariff.

 Compare our best energy deals and switch in minutes